 The County Department shall designate a point-of-contact to the State Department for communications and information sharing.
-This contact is responsible for coordinating with the County Department's public information of
+This contact is responsible for coordinating with the County Department's public information officer, webmaster, and other communications staff.

-1.020.11 County Department Collaborative Agreements with External Entities to Facilitate Eligibility and Enrollment
+1.020.11 County Department Collaboration with External Entities to Facilitate Eligibility and Enrollment